How to End the Food and Depression Cycle

 Then I got a more sedentary job.
 I love being a therapist, but it does mean I'm sitting all day.

-My husband and I ate ice cream most nights for years until I found out I had lactose intolerance.
+My husband and I ate ice cream most nights for years until I found out I was lactose intolerant.
 So we switched to expensive chocolate bars.
-Unable to stop eating once I started, I asked him to ration the chocolate to me.
+I became unable to stop eating once I started, so I asked him to ration the chocolate to me.

-I knew I was behaving like an addict when I started occasionally to hide my eating of sweets from my husband.
+I knew I was behaving like an addict when I started occasionally to hide what I was eating from my husband.
 I would eat a takeout piece of cake and bury the plastic container in the trash.
 It felt ridiculous and inconsistent with the high value I have for honesty.

 The Food and Depression Connection

-Why am I as a therapist writing so much about food?
-Because your food choices have a direct connection to depression and anxiety.
+Why is a therapist writing so much about food?
+Because there is a direct link between your food choices and depression and anxiety.

-Brain inflammation manifests in symptoms that have been on the rise in the United States for years, including depression, anxiety, insomnia, headaches, attention problems, fatigue, and brain fog.
+Brain inflammation manifests in symptoms that are becoming more common, including depression, anxiety, insomnia, headaches, attention problems, fatigue, and brain fog.
 (Who even heard of brain fog until recently?
 Now I seem to encounter the term everywhere.)

-More disturbingly, long-term brain inflammation is being linked with serious neurological disorders that affect people in record numbers, according to David Perlmutter, M.D., a prominent neurologist and writer about healthy eating.
+More disturbingly, long-term brain inflammation is being linked with serious neurological disorders that are affecting people in record numbers, according to David Perlmutter, M.D., a prominent neurologist and writer about healthy eating.
 These include Alzheimer’s disease, Parkinson’s disease, Multiple Sclerosis, and autism.

-I didn’t realize until I changed my diet how impaired my brain had become.
-After much initial resistance, I slowly changed my diet to reduce sugar and eliminate most processed foods.
+I didn't realize until I changed my diet how impaired by brain had become.
+After much initial resistance, I slowly changed my diet to eliminate sugar and most grain-based foods.

 A New Person